alvinchoong/go-multi-tenant-server/README.md

     }
     ```

-3. **App**: Scoped Database Connection
+2. Configuring Database Session

-    The `pgx` PostgreSQL driver provides a `BeforeAcquire` hook to customize connection setup before acquisition from the pool.
-This hook extracts the tenant's identifier from the request context and sets it in the database session to enforce tenant-specific access:
+    Utilizes the [pgxpool BeforeAcquire](https://github.com/jackc/pgx/blob/v5.5.5/pgxpool/pool.go#L114-L117) hook to configure each database session with the necessary tenant context.
+This setup allows the database to restrict data access in accordance with RLS policies:

     ```go
     // DB hook before acquiring a connection